pypa/packaging.python.org/source/using-a-virtualenv.rst

    > \work\virtualenvs\tabulate\Scripts\activate

 Now, we are in the virtual environment.
-To see the packages currently installed in our virtual enviroment, we can use the ``pip3 list``
+To see the packages currently installed in our virtual enviroment, we can use the ``pip list`` command:
-command:

 .. code::